1974 Swedish Grand Prix: Race summary

 After Monaco, there were some new faces in the paddock.
 Brian Redman retired from Formula One, to be replaced by Bertil Roos whilst Reine Wisell took over at March from Hans-Joachim Stuck, Richard Robarts replaced Arturo Merzario after the Italian was unwell, and Leo Kinnunen made his début.
 Running with open helmet, as he was accustomed to do when rallying, this marked the last time that a driver did so in Formula One, and the first time a Finn had started a Formula One Grand Prix.
 Vern Schuppan, the first reserve of Ensign-Ford, started illegally from 26th place on the grid and completed the race before he was disqualified.
 Tom Belsø crashed his car in practice and with no spare car, Richard Robarts let the Danish driver have his car and did not start himself.

 The two Tyrrells of Depailler and Scheckter secured the front row and dominated the race.
 Ronnie Peterson retired on lap eight with a driveshaft failure, shortly to be followed by Clay Regazzoni with gearbox problems.
 Niki Lauda and James Hunt had a duel for 20 laps before Hunt got past on lap 66 and began slicing into the Tyrrells' lead at two seconds a lap.
 In the end, Scheckter held on to take his first race win by 0.38s and Hunt took third place, the Hesketh team's first Formula One points.
 Graham Hill gained his first championship point since 1972, and the last of his career, whilst Tom Belsø drove to 8th place.
+At this Grand Prix Leo Kinnunen became the last driver to start in a Formula One race using an open-face helmet.